 Attorney Paul T. Rushton counsels business clients on corporate law, commercial transactions, business formation, shareholder, employment and governance agreements, shareholder disputes and mergers, acquisitions and divestitures.

 His clients come from numerous industries including the medical field, insurance and investment brokerage, construction, landscapers, hunting and lake clubs, restaurants, bars, tires, advertising, manufacturing, technology, real estate investments, stone, timber, oil and gas, water haulers, architects and engineers.
 He is known in legal and business circles for his thoroughness, attention to detail and for constantly considering ways to further his clients’ goals.
 In addition to his practice, Mr. Rushton energetically looks for ways to give back to his community.
-He serves as a member of the Board of Directors of Wilkes-Barre Catholic Youth Center.
+He serves as a member of the Board of Directors of the Greater Wilkes-Barre Chamber of Business and Industry and as a member of the Board of Directors of the Wilkes-Barre Catholic Youth Center.
 He has addressed groups of students at his alma maters, Heights Elementary School, G.A.R.
 Memorial High School, and Susquehanna University, as well as the Regional Workshop of Future Business Leaders of America and the Great Valley Technology Alliance Business Plan Competition.
 Named a Rising Star by Law and Politics, Mr. Rushton was recognized by the Times Leader as one of the area’s “Top 40 Under Forty” professionals.

 A cum laude graduate of Susquehanna University, Mr. Rushton earned his law degree from the Dickinson School of Law of the Pennsylvania State University, where he served as an Associate Editor of the International Law Journal.